Tom Payne (basketball)

-Thomas Robert Payne (born November 19, 1950) is a former professional basketball player, professional boxer and a convicted serial rapist.
+Thomas Robert Payne (born November 19, 1950) is an American former professional basketball player and boxer and convicted serial rapist.

 A 7-foot, 2-inch center, Payne played with the Atlanta Hawks of the National Basketball Association (NBA) during the 1971-1972 season.
 He was also the first African American ever to play basketball for the University of Kentucky.

 Early years

-The eldest of nine children, Payne broke one record in birth; he was the longest baby ever born at the local hospital.
+The eldest of nine children, Payne broke one record at birth; he was the longest baby ever born at the local hospital.
 He grew up in a home where academics were stressed; his father had attained the rank of master sergeant in the United States Army before retiring, and his mother had a bachelor's degree in biology.
 His eight siblings were also well-educated, with a total of fourteen college degrees.

 Despite his height and incredible physical skills, Payne was basically a newcomer to basketball.
 He didn't play organized basketball until his sophomore season at Shawnee High School at Louisville, Kentucky.
 By his senior season, he was one of the most coveted players in the nation, with Kentucky and UCLA recruiting him.
 On June 9, 1969, the high-school All-American signed with Kentucky; he was not only the tallest player ever to play at the school at that time, he was also legendary coach Adolph Rupp's first-ever African-American player.